weierophinney/grumpy-phpunit/testing-apis.markdown

         }
     }

+[TechEdit - Still use _ for protected member names or take it out?]

 If there is one question I get over and over again from people seeking testing advice, it's "how can I test API calls".
 The only question that I get asked more is "why are you so grumpy all the time?"